mtazzari/uvplot/README.rst

     CASA <1>: from uvplot import export_uvtable
     CASA <2>: export_uvtable("uvtable.txt", tb, vis='mstable.ms')

+**Note**: it is strongly recommended to perform a CASA `split` command with `keepflags=False` before exporting the uvtable.
+This ensures that only valid visibilities are exported.

 The resulting `uvtable.txt` will contain `u, v` coordinates (in meters), `Re(V), Im(V)` visibility measurements (in Jansky), and `weights`.
 The table will also report the average wavelength (averaged among all selected spectral windows):